daqana/dqsample/README.md

 ## Example

-When sampling man random integers the number of odd and even numbers should be about the same.
+When sampling many random integers the number of odd and even numbers should be about the same.
 This is not the case with `base::sample`:

 ``` r